amrmoastafa/Decision-Tree/README.md

 And here are some screen shots demonstrating the functionalities of our GUI:
-• The user can select train data (1), test or dev data (2) then check the accuracy of our tree (4) based on different input depth (3) that he may select.
+\n• The user can select train data (1), test or dev data (2) then check the accuracy of our tree (4) based on different input depth (3) that he may select.
 ![](images/1.jpeg)

 ![](images/2.jpeg)